christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Given my current focus on transformer-based LLMs, theory of mind (ToM), and mechanistic interpretability, I've been asking myself many core questions:

-How exactly do decoder-only language models (DOLMs) perform and solve ToM tasks?
-What is the model doing when it is performing and *solving* ToM?
-What’s the model actually doing when it seems to be solving these tasks, given the algorithms that the model uses to enable ToM tasks to be solved, is it appropriate to evaluate DOLMs at the level of a psychologist analyzing a human subject to determine its level of attained ToM?
+How exactly do decoder-only language models (DOLMs) perform and *solve* ToM tasks?
+What is the model doing, and what algorithms is the model using when it is performing and solving ToM?

-One way to think about this is through frameworks like <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6974541/" title="ncbi.nlm.nih.gov" rel="nofollow">ATOMS</a> (Abilities in Theory of Mind Space), which categorizes concepts like beliefs, intentions, desires, emotions, knowledge, and percepts.
+Is it appropriate to evaluate DOLMs at the level of a psychologist analyzing a human subject to determine its level of attained ToM?
+One way they think about this is through frameworks like <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6974541/" title="ncbi.nlm.nih.gov" rel="nofollow">ATOMS</a> (Abilities in Theory of Mind Space), which categorizes concepts like beliefs, intentions, desires, emotions, knowledge, and percepts.
+But is this the best approach for understanding model behavior, or can we gain more clarity by zooming in and analyzing the internal mechanisms that enable ToM capabilities?

-But is this the best approach for understanding model behavior?
-Or can we gain more clarity by zooming in and analyzing the internal mechanisms of DOLMs that enable ToM capabilities?
-What’s the real burden of proof for ToM?
-If we find a clear algorithmic process that DOLMs implement to solve ToM tasks in a way that heavily relies on the structure of language, does that automatically mean the model isn’t really engaging in ToM?
-Or could it be that the algorithm itself is just the way these models have learned to represent the abstract reasoning that ToM requires?
+What’s the real burden of proof for ToM in DOLMs?
+If we find a clear algorithmic process that they implement to solve ToM tasks in a way that heavily relies on the structure of language, does that automatically mean the model isn’t really engaging in ToM, or could it be that this is the way models represent the abstract reasoning that ToM requires?
 Another key question is whether ToM tasks are solvable purely by leveraging syntactic structures and linguistic properties via compositionality.
 If compositionality is exploited by the model to solve ToM, are these just "shortcuts" that "give answers away", or are they core features that DOLMs rely on to perform *and* solve these tasks?

 Do we have an interpretable algorithm that clearly explains how humans solve ToM tasks that is outside of the scope of combining prior knowledge with observed behaviors and contextual nuances (intentionally ignoring emotions and cultural norms) in the human brain?

-As it turns out, the left language-dominant prefrontal cortex encode semantic information during speech processing.
-These neural responses are dynamic, reflecting the contextual meanings of words rather than fixed memory representations, so neuron ensembles can accurately predict semantic categories and track sentence structure in real-time, revealing a detailed organization of semantic representations at the cellular level during language comprehension.
-And guess what?
-It shows us that our brains use compositionality[<a href="https://www.nature.com/articles/s41586-024-07643-2" title="Jamali" rel="nofollow">3</a>] to process language.
+The left language-dominant prefrontal cortex encodes semantic information during speech processing.
+These neural responses are dynamic, reflecting the contextual meanings of words rather than fixed memory representations, which reveals a detailed organization of semantic representations at the cellular level during language comprehension.
+Which shows us that our brains use compositionality[<a href="https://www.nature.com/articles/s41586-024-07643-2" title="Jamali" rel="nofollow">3</a>] to process language.

 There's always the argument of how brittle data can be.
 Even datasets of hundreds of billions of tokens will not cover every word, clause or preposition that may be encountered in the future.
-That new, unseen ToM data could "break" the model—that it would struggle on data it hasn’t been explicitly trained on.
+New, unseen ToM data could always "break" the model—so it would struggle on data it hasn’t been explicitly trained on.

 But even beyond that, do the mechanisms for performing and solving ToM in DOLMs remain consistent across different samples?
-While it’s likely that updating the training data could lead to short-term improvements, the broader challenge of evaluating ToM in DOLMs may be harder to fully resolve due to our understanding of ToM and the inherent limitations of DOLMs and datasets.
+While it’s likely that updating the training data could lead to short-term improvements, the broader challenge of evaluating ToM may be harder to fully resolve due to our understanding of ToM and the inherent limitations of DOLMs and datasets.

-While I'm skeptical about why models are not performing ToM and why models are performing ToM, my aim to show that some of the abstract reasoning involved in ToM tasks can be simplified into an interpretable algorithm (or circuit) derived from the internal mechanisms of a DOLM.
-By breaking down these mechanisms, we might better understand how these models engage with ToM tasks.
+While I'm skeptical about why models are performing ToM or are not performing ToM, my aim to show that some of the abstract reasoning involved in ToM tasks can be simplified into an interpretable algorithm (or circuit) and mechanisms derived from the internal representations of a DOLM.
+By breaking down these representations, we might better understand and accept how these models engage with ToM tasks.

 <br>